 \subsection{Discussion}

-The task of artist classification is still a challenging task in MIR.
-There are many difficulties to solve.
-Firstly, although the characteristics of different voices, e.g., timbre, are helpful to this task.
-However, singers with similar voices are difficult to recognize.
-Secondly, a song sung by a music band usually contains multiple singing voices, which undoubtedly increases the difficulty.
+The task of artist classification is still a challenging task in MIR, which remains many difficulties to solve.
+Firstly, the singing voice to be recognized is inevitably intertwined with the background accompaniment.
+Recently, some researchers focus on addressing the confounds of accompaniments to improve the recognition accuracy \cite{sharma2019importance, hsieh2020addressing}.
+Secondly, the songs performed by music bands usually contain multiple singing voices, which can be hard to separate, and it will undoubtedly increase the difficulty of identification.
+Thirdly, artist classification's critical setting is each artist has a unique style and characteristic, which the model can learn.
+Nevertheless, in a real-life scenario, an artist can be influenced by another, collaborate with other artists' tracks, change the music style dramatically, etc. Those problems are widespread in certain kinds of music such as pop and electronic, where vocals are provided by featuring artists and similar styles.

-Besides, data imbalance is also a crucial problem for the data-driven based artist classification method.
-The number of albums and corresponding songs of the 20 artists in the Artist20 dataset is basically balanced.
-However, in fact, the number of artists online are huge, and the number of their albums and songs is uneven, which will be a great challenge for model training.
-With the continuous inclusion of new artists, the model needs to continuously add new training samples for continuous update and iteration.
+Besides, data imbalance is also a crucial problem for the data-driven-based artist classification method.
+The number of albums and corresponding songs of the 20 artists in the dataset is balanced.
+The number of artists online is enormous, and the number of their albums and songs is imbalanced, which will be a tremendous challenge for model training.
+With the emergence of new artists, the model needs to continuously add new training samples for continuous updates and iteration.